 XXIX.
-After these things are discussed, the Grant-Grant and his Deputy, the Grand-Wardens, or the Stewards, the Secretary, the Trea-surer, the Clerks, and every other Person, shall withdraw, and leaves the Masters and Wardens of the particular Lodges alone, in order to continuing the present, if they have not done it the Day before; and if they are unanimous for continuing the present Grand-Master, his Worship shall be call'd in, and humbly desir'd to do the Fraternity the Honour of ruling them for the Year ensuing: And after Dinner it will be known whether he accepts of it or not: For it should not be discover'd but by the Blection itself.
+After these things are discuss'd, the GRAND-MASTER and his Deputy, the Grand-Wardens, or the Stewards, the Secretary, the Treasurer, the Clerks, and every other Person, shall withdraw, and leave the Masters and Wardens of the particular Lodges alone, in order to consult amicably about electing a NEW GRAND-MASTER, or continuing the present, if they have not done it the Day before; and if they are unanimous for continuing the present Grand-Master, his Worship shall be call'd in, and humbly desir'd to do the Fraternity the Honour of ruling them for the Year ensuing: And after Dinner it will be known whether he accepts of it or not; For it should not be discover'd but by the Election it self.

 XXX.
-Then the Masters and Wardens, and all the Brethren, may converse promiscuously, or as they please to fort together, until the Dinner is coming in, when every Brother takes his Seat at Table.
+Then the Master and Wardens, and all the Brethren, may converse promiscuously, or as they please to sort together, until the Dinner is coming in, when every Brother takes his Seat at Table.

 XXXI.
-Some time after Dinner the GRAND-Lodge is form'd, not in Retirement, but in the Presence of all the Brethren, who yet are not Members of it, and must not therefore speak until they are defir'd and allow'd:
+Some time after Dinner the GRAND-LODGE is form'd, not in Retirement, but in the Presence of all the Brethren, who yet are not Members of it, and must not therefore speak until they are desired and allow'd.

-Master and Wardens in private, before Dinner, to continue for the Year ensuing; then one of the Grand-Lodge, deputed for that purpose, shall represent to all the Brethren his Worship's good Government, &c.
-And turning to him, shall, in the Name of the Grand-Lodge, humbly request him to do the Frant Try the great Honour. (if nobly born, if not) the great Kindness of continuing to be their Grand-Master for the Year ensuing.
-And his Worship declaring his Consent by a Bow or a Speech, as he pleases, the said deputed Member. of the Grand-Lodge shall proclaim him Grant-Master, and all the Members of the Lodge shall salute him in due Form.
-And all the Brethren shall for a few Minutes have leave to declare their Satisfaction, Pleasure, and Congratulation.
+XXXII.
+If the GRAND-MASTER of last Year has consented with the Masters and Wardens in private, before Dinner, to continue for the Year ensuing; then one of the

+Grand-Lodge, deputed for that purpose, shall represent to all the Brethren his Worship's good Government, &c.
+And turning to him, shall, in the name of the Grand Lodge, humbly request him to do the FRATERNITY the great Honour (if nobly born, if not, the great Kindness) of continuing to be their Grand Master for the Year ensuing.
+And his Worship declaring his Consent by a Bow or a Speech, as he pleases, the said deputed Member of the Grand-Lodge shall proclaim him GRAND-MASTER, and all the Members of the Lodge shall salute him in due Form.
+And all the Brethren shall for a few Minutes have leave to declare their Satisfaction, Pleasure and Congratulation.

 XXXIII.
-But if either the Master and Wardens have not in private, this Day before Dinner, nor the Day before, desir'd the last Grant-Baster to continue in the Mastership another Year; or if he, when desir'd, has not consented: Then, tast Grand-Master, according to Usage.
+But if either the Master and Wardens have not in private, this Day before Dinner, nor the Day before, desir'd the last Grand-Master to continue in the Mastership another Year; or if he, when desir'd, has not consented: Then,

-The last GRAND-MASTER shall nominate his Successor for the Year ensuing, who, if unanimously approved by the Grand-Lodge, and if there present, shall be proclaimed, saluted, and congratulated the new Grand-Daster as above hinted, and immediately installed by the
+The last Grand-Master shall nominate his Successor for the Year ensuing, who if unanimously approv'd by the Grand-Lodge, and if there present, shall be proclaim'd, saluted, and congratulated the New Grand Master as above hinted, and immediately install'd by the last Grand-Master, according to Usage.

 XXXIV.
-But if that Nomination is not unanimously approved, the new Grand-Master shall be chosen immediately by Ballot, every Master and Warden writing his Man's Name, and the last Grand-Master writing his Man's Name too; and the Man, whose Name the last Grand-Master shall first take out, casually or by chance, shall be GRAND-Master for the Year ensuing; and if present, he shall be proclaimed, saluted, and congratulated, as above hinted, and forthwith installed by the last Grand-Master, according to Usage.
+But if that Nomination is not unanimously approv'd, the new Grand-Master shall be chosen immediately by Ballot, every Master and Warden writing his Man's Name, and the last Grand-Master writing his Man's Name too; and the Man, whose Name the last Grand Master shall first take out, casually or by chance, shall be GRAND-MASTER for the Year ensuing; and if present, he shall be proclaimed, saluted, and congratulated, as above hinted, and forthwith install'd by the last Grand-Master according to Usage.

-GRAND-MASTER thus install'd, shall next nominate and appoint his Deputy Grand-Master, either the last or a new one, who shall be also declar'd, saluted and congratulated as above hinted.
+XXXV.
+The last Grand-Master thus continued, or the new Grand-Master thus install'd, shall next nominate and appoint his Deputy Grand-Master, either the last or a new one, who shall be also declar'd, saluted and congratulated, as above hinted.